School of Rock actor Kevin Clark killed in bicycle accident | ExBulletin

 School of Rock actor Kevin Clark killed in bicycle accident

+Kevin Clark, who played drummer Freddy Spazzy McGee Jones in the 2003 School of Rock movie starring Jack Black, was killed when he was hit by a car while cycling along a Chicago street .

-CHICAGO Kevin Clark, who played drummer Freddy Spazzy McGee Jones in the 2003 School of Rock movie starring Jack Black, was killed when he was hit by a car while cycling along a Chicago street early Wednesday.
+CHICAGO – Kevin Clark, who played drummer Freddy Spazzy McGee Jones in the 2003 School of Rock movie starring Jack Black, was killed when he was hit by a car while cycling along a street from Chicago early Wednesday.

 Police said Clark, 32, was hit after running a red light in the city’s Avondale neighborhood.
 Clark was driving east on Logan Boulevard when he was struck by a vehicle heading south on Western Avenue, a witness and the driver told officers, according to a Chicago Police Department accident report.